ellington-project/ellington/README.md

 **NOTE: This will modify metadata of the audio files listed in `library_file`.
 Run this command at your own risk - it may damage your audio library!**

-As the bpms calculated with *Ellington* are not yet high quality, *Ellington* avoids writing to an audio file's `bpm` tag, but instead writes a specially formed piece of text to the comment field of the audio data. *Ellington* is very polite - it only writes to the comment when requested.
-In fact, all it does is update existing (empty) ellington data.
+As the bpms calculated with *Ellington* are not yet high quality, *Ellington* avoids writing to an audio file's `bpm` tag, but instead writes a specially formed piece of text to the comment field of the audio data. *Ellington* is (by default) very polite - it only writes to the comment when requested.

 Comments with *Ellington* metadata contain a valid *Ellington* data string of the form: